bergold/rest-lib/README.md

 ```php
 needs('this/file');
 ```
-will load the file 'this/file.php'
+This will load the file 'this/file.php'

 > Important: If you don't use "dependencies" in your route, make sure your handlers are loaded before the route definition